gnodar01/ICorps-TA-Handbook/chapter1/step2/updateSyllabus.md

 ### Update Syllabus

-The syllabus should detail all material teams will need for the classes.
+The syllabus should detail all curriculum material that teams will need for the classes.
 It should contain:

 * Contact information for the TA and Teaching Team members